TAMU-Robomasters/aimbots-dev/README.md

 ## Usage of the template

-This project is provided to reduce the configuration overhead when adopting aruwlib.
+This project is provided to reduce the configuration overhead when adopting Taproot.
 We recommend creating a new blank GitLab project and pushing the history of this repository there.
 This will be similar to a fork, but omit the "forked from..." badge, which you likely don't want.